Organa-DNA/dna/_docs/bun-protocol.md

 A bun is born when someone asks you for something and you decide that "hey, this is a bun".

 **A bun always has an owner** - the person who received the bun.
 Or more specifically, the person responsible for the communication channel through which the bun appeared, eg: you're responsible for any emails sent directly to you.
+We take turns manning central communication channels (such as emails or phone calls from the website) and we call this "The Neutral Role".

 **When you have a bun, you are responsible for taking care of it before it gets too dry.** Preferably within 1 working day, definitely within 2.